Simple Calibration via Geodesic Kernels: Empirical Results

-For the tabular and the vision datasets, we have used ID calibration approaches, such as \sct{Isotonic} \citep{zadrozny2001obtaining, caruana2004predicting} and \sct{Sigmoid} \citep{platt1999probabilistic} regression, as baselines.
-Additionally, for the vision benchmark dataset, we provide results with an OOD calibration approach \sct{ACET} \citep{hein2019relu}, and report traditionally used OOD detection statistics such as area under curve (AUROC) and false positive rate at $95\%$ precision (FPR@95).
-For each approach, $90\%$ of the training data was used to fit the model and the rest of the data was used to calibrate the model.
+For empirical experiments, we first demonstrate that our methods satisfy the theoretical guarantees on simulated datasets where we know the ground truth, and then we apply our approach on benchmark datasets such as OpenML-CC18 \citep{bischl2017openml} \footnote{\url{https://www.openml.org/s/99}} and different vision datasets.
+The details of the simulation data sets and hyperparameters used for all experiments are provided in Appendix \ref{app:simulations}.
+For tabular and vision data sets, we have used ID calibration approaches, such as \sct{Isotonic} \cite{zadrozny2001obtaining, caruana2004predicting} and \sct{Sigmoid} regression \cite{platt1999probabilistic}, as baselines.
+Additionally, for the vision benchmark dataset, we provide results with OOD calibration approaches such as: \sct{ACET} \cite{hein2019relu}, \sct{ODIN} \cite{liang2017enhancing}, \sct{OE} (outlier exposure) \cite{hendrycks2018deep}.
+For each approach, $70\%$ of the training data was used to fit the model and the rest of the data was used to calibrate the model.